-Connections for attaching devices are provided on the back of the computer.
+Connectors for attaching input/output devices are provided on the rear connector panel.
 The connectors are:

-USB (2)
+- USB (2)

-Mouse
+- Mouse

-Keyboard
+- · Keyboard

-Serial (2)
+- Serial (2)

-Parallel
+- Parallel

-Monitor
+- Monitor

-Some models only: integrated Ethernet with an RJ-45 connector, or optional Token-Ring adapter with an RJ-45 connector and a D-shell connector
+- · Ethernet with an RJ-45 connector

-Some models only: Integrated Crystal 4235 audio controller with line out, line in, and microphone connectors
+- · Audio with line out, line in, and microphone connectors

-Connector Panel, Types 6275/6862

-Connectors for features that are integrated into the system board can be identified by a symbol directly below the connector.
+Connectors for features that are integrated into the system board can be identified by a symbol label directly below the connector.
 Connectors provided by an adapter might not have an identifying symbol.

-For pinout details on connectors, see Appendix A, "Connector Pin Assignments" on page 52.
+For pinout details on connectors, see Appendix A, "Connector Pin Assignments" on page 50.